PretendoNetwork/website/docs/en-US/select-console.md

 ## Cemu

-Currently Cemu is tbe only emulator that supports Pretendo, Check the guide right here.
+Currently Cemu is the only emulator that supports Pretendo, Check the guide right here.

 ### [Continue with CEMU](/docs/cemu)